And I'm going to be telling him, you got to end this war.

 I don't do that anymore.

-but a lot of push-ups, sit-ups, a lot of, you know, try to stay in shape the best I can.
+But a lot of push-ups, sit-ups, a lot of, you know, try to stay in shape the best I can.

 And let's just put it this way.

-It It was absolutely no surprise.
+It was absolutely no surprise.

 Now, this is the third one.

-But uh, you know, I I know the backstory.
+But I know the backstory.

-I don't think uh I think it was given to me off the record.
+I think it was given to me off the record.

-Here we go, we're off to Anchorage.
+We're off to Anchorage.

-And it's better than a couple of the other locations that were mentioned, I'll put it that way.
+And it's better than a couple of the other locations that were mentioned.

-Um, but what is it about Judo and the level of skill that he has that you think Trump needs to be dialed into?
+But what is it about Judo and the level of skill that he has that you think Trump needs to be dialed into?

 Explain it.

-Well, it's the again, it's the whole ideology of mass and momentum, so it's such a calculated.
+Well, it's the, again, it's the whole ideology of massive momentum.

-Um Putin fully out understands the outcome.
+Putin fully understands the outcome.

 There's a reason that Trump this week put a 50% tariff on India if they import Russian oil.